tca19/dict2vec/README.md

 $ ./wiki-dl.sh
 ```

-This script will download the full English Wikipedia dump of April 2018,
+This script will download the full English Wikipedia dump of November 2018,
 uncompress it and directly feed it into [Mahoney's parser
 script](http://mattmahoney.net/dc/textdata#appendixa).
 It also cuts the entire
 dump into two smaller datasets : one containing the first 50M tokens
 (enwiki-50M), and the other one containing the first 200M tokens (enwiki-200M).
 We report the following filesizes :

-  * enwiki-50M  : 283MB
+  * enwiki-50M  : 296MB
-  * enwiki-200M : 1.1GB
+  * enwiki-200M : 1.16GB
-  * enwiki-full : 24GB
+  * enwiki-full : 26GB

 Cite this paper